-6 things you need to know about HDB’s Prime Location Public Housing (PLH) model
+7 things you should know about HDB’s Prime Location Public Housing (PLH) Model – or just Prime flats, now

-1. Location of the HDB PLH flats: What’s considered prime?
+1. Location of the HDB PLH flats: What’s considered a Prime flat?

-So for future BTO flats launched by HDB, we can expect those located in these areas and are within a 10-minute walk of an MRT to fall under the PLH model.
+So for future BTO flats launched by HDB, we can expect those in these areas and are within a quick walk of an MRT to fall under the Prime category.

 2. Subsidy clawback

-Given the additional subsidies enjoyed when you buy a PLH flat from HDB, you will have to return a portion of the subsidy should you sell your flat in the resale market.
+Given the additional subsidies enjoyed when you buy a PLH flat from HDB, return a portion of the subsidy should you sell your flat in the resale market.

-When the PLH model was first announced, the government said that the subsidy recovery percentage will be equivalent to the initial additional subsidy provided.
+When the PLH model was first announced, the government said that the subsidy recovery percentage would be equivalent to the initial additional subsidy provided.

 As of this update, for the PLH flats launched so far, the subsidy recovery has been at 6%.
 So it remains to be seen if HDB will change the subsidy recovery percentage for future launches.